 Keith Lane is a freelance visual journalist currently based in Washington, DC.
 His experiences include reporting on life near the front lines in Iraqi Kurdistan, the unrest in Egypt, life and art in post-earthquake Haiti, demining operations and public health issues in Cambodia and US politics.
 Lane is skilled at working alone or collaboratively to create engaging media content.
-His work has been published in The Washington Post, LA Times and Miami Herald along with other national and international media outlets.
+His work has been published in The Washington Post, USA Today, LA Times and Miami Herald along with other national and international media outlets.

 Lane was awarded a grant from the Rory Peck Trust to complete a hostile environment-training course through TYR Solutions.
 His is also a graduate of a Reporters Instructed in Saving Colleagues (RISC) course in battlefield medical response.
 He uses a Sony FS5, Canon 5D Markiii/Markii and iPhone for capturing visuals while supported by a Rode NGT4, Rode Videomic Pro, Rode Filmmaker wireless lav, Sony UWP-D11 wireless lav and Zoom H4N for sound.